Lanky-23/Server-tool/README.md

 ./devopsfetch.sh --monitor
 ```

-Ensure these dependencies are installed before running the script.

-Notes
+## More Information
-Root Privileges: Some commands (sudo) in the script require root privileges.
+- Root Privileges: Some commands (sudo) in the script require root privileges.
 Ensure the script is executed with appropriate permissions.
-Continuous Monitoring: When using --monitor, logs are written to /var/log/devopsfetch/devopsfetch.log.
+- Continuous Monitoring: When using --monitor, logs are written to /var/log/devopsfetch/devopsfetch.log.
-License <a name="license-devopsfetch"></a>
-This project is licensed under the MIT License.

-### Features
-- Installation of Dependencies: Installs required packages (net-tools, docker.io, nginx, util-linux) via apt-get.
-- Copying Scripts: Copies devopsfetch.sh to /usr/local/bin/ and sets executable permissions.
-- Systemd Service Setup: Configures a systemd service (devopsfetch.service) that runs devopsfetch.sh --monitor continuously, ensuring it restarts on failure.
 - Logging Setup: Establishes a logging directory (/var/log/devopsfetch/) and a log file (devopsfetch.log) to store monitoring logs.